codr4life/snabl/README.md

    42 Nil?
 [f]

-   nil Nil?
+   nil T?
-[t]
+[f]
 ```

 #### Function
 Snabl embraces but does not mandate functional programming.
-It supports first class functions, pattern matching, closures and tail call optimization.
-The following example gets a 25% speed up from using explicit tail recursion.
+It supports first class functions, pattern matching, cheap closures and tail call optimization.
+The following example gets a 20% speed up from using explicit tail recursion.

 Example 3
 ```